 Not to worry, though.
-In this guide, we’ll explain everything about this error, why it occurs, and the simple steps you can take to fix it.
+In this guide, we’ll explain everything about “Your connection isn’t private error,” why it occurs, and the simple steps you can take to resolve it.

 What Does “Your Connection is Not Private” Mean?

-When you see this error message, it means your browser tried to connect to a website securely but couldn’t confirm that the site is safe.
-This security error occurs when your browser cannot validate an SSL certificate, which means you can’t establish a secure connection at that moment.
+The error simply means your browser tries to connect to a website but couldn’t confirm if the site is safe for you to access.
+What happens basically is that your browser cannot validate an SSL/TLS certificate of the website, which means you can’t establish a secure connection at that moment.

-For context, when you access any HyperText Transfer Protocol Secure (HTTPS) webpage, your browser automatically sends an appeal to the site’s servers.
-Now, the browser and its server must achieve an SSL/TLS handshake to establish a secure internet connection.
+To explain it further, when you access any HyperText Transfer Protocol Secure (HTTPS) webpage, your browser automatically sends a request to the site’s servers that you’re trying to access.
+Now, your browser and its server must achieve an SSL/TLS handshake to establish a secure internet connection.

 What Causes This Error?

-• Mismatched domains: It’s like trying to board a plane at the wrong gate with someone else’s passport.
-Domain mismatches happen when the SSL certificate doesn’t match the website’s domain.
-Most browsers alert you to ensure you’re on the right website or domain.
+- Mismatched domains: It’s like you are boarding a plane with someone else’s passport.
+Domain mismatches can happen when the SSL certificate doesn’t match the domain of the website.
+This is why you must make sure you’re on the right website or domain.

-• Invalid or expired SSL certificates: This is probably the most common cause of the error.
-An SSL certificate is like an international passport in the sense that it has an expiration date.
+- Invalid or expired SSL certificates: This is probably the most common cause of the error.
+An SSL certificate has an expiration date.
 Once it expires, it’s no longer valid, and your website won’t be secure with an expired or invalid certificate.

 How to Fix the “Your Connection is Not Private” Error